vault27/Foundation/paloalto.md

 ### Monitor profiles

-- Network > Network Profiles > Monitor
+- `Network > Network Profiles > Monitor`
 - Monitor IPSec tunnels and to monitor a next-hop device for policy-based forwarding (PBF)
 - Monitor profiles are optional
 - Action
-    - wait-recover—Wait for the tunnel to recover; do not take additional action.
+    - wait-recover — Wait for the tunnel to recover; do not take additional action.
 Packets will continue to be sent according to the PBF rule
-    - fail-over—Traffic will fail over to a backup path, if one is available.
+    - fail-over — Traffic will fail over to a backup path, if one is available.
 The firewall uses routing table lookup to determine routing for the duration of this session
 - Interval - time between heartbeats
 - Threshold - number of heartbeats to be lost